Development Coordinator (Administrative Support Coordinator II)

-Minimum of three years of progressively responsible administrative support, marketing/or communications experience
+A minimum of four years of progressively responsible administrative support, marketing/or communications experience.

 Compensation and Benefits

-Starting salary upon appointment is not expected to exceed $3,917 per month.
-CSU Classification Salary Range: $3,352 - $5,639 per month.
+Starting salary upon appointment is not expected to exceed $4,191 per month.
 Salary placement is determined by the education, experience, and qualifications the candidate brings to the position, internal equity, and the hiring department's fiscal resources.

 San Diego State University offers a rich benefits package that constitutes a major portion of total compensation.
 For more information regarding SDSU benefits, please click here.